 Students who meet all of the essential and at least one of the additional criteria, as evidenced in their application, will have their application considered by a Panel made up of representatives from across the University.

-The £3,000 Mature Student Scholarship will be paid in two equal instalments - the first instalment on 30 April 2021 and the second instalment on 30 July 2021.
+The £3,000 Mature Student Scholarship will be paid in two equal instalments - the first instalment is expected to be paid on Friday 29th April 2022 and the second instalment on Friday 29th July 2022

 It is the responsibility of successful applicants to ensure they have submitted their bank details to the University via our secure submission page.